kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

   are updated to reflect the status of PVCs.

-With these changes, user can still use `kubectl rollout status` to monitor the update process, both for in-place update and for the PVCs that need manual intervention.
+With these changes, user can still use `kubectl rollout status` to monitor the update process, both for automated patching and for the PVCs that need manual intervention.

 ### Updated Reconciliation Logic